SFT

 num_nodes: int = 1

-num_gpus_per_node: int = 4attr num_nodes
+num_gpus_per_node: int = 4from_dict_config

 from_dict_config(cfg: DictConfig) -> BaseConfigConstruct a typed BaseConfig from a Hydra DictConfig.

-attr num_gpus_per_node
+attr num_nodes

 num_gpus_per_node: int = 4class SFTConfig

-SFTConfig(model: ModelConfig = (lambda: ModelConfig(path='Qwen/Qwen3-0.6B'))(), optimizer_config: OptimizerConfig = OptimizerConfig(), placement: SFTPlacementConfig = SFTPlacementConfig(), megatron_config: MegatronConfig = (lambda: MegatronConfig(tensor_model_parallel_size=2, pipeline_model_parallel_size=2))(), fsdp_config: FSDPConfig = FSDPConfig(), sequence_parallel_size: int = 1, model_config_kwargs: dict = dict(), use_torch_compile: bool = False, record_memory: bool = False, strategy: str = 'megatron', dataset_name: str = 'yahma/alpaca-cleaned', dataset_split: str = 'train[:100]', messages_key: str = 'messages', max_length: int = 512, num_steps: int = 10, batch_size: int = 4, micro_train_batch_size_per_gpu: int = 2, logger: str = 'console', project_name: str = 'skyrl_sft', run_name: str = 'skyrl_sft_run', ckpt_path: str = '', ckpt_interval: int = 0, max_ckpts_to_keep: int = -1, resume_from: str = '', seed: int = 42, use_sample_packing: bool = True, dummy_run_full_ctx: bool = False, dummy_run_max_steps: int = 5) -> NoneBases: BaseConfig
+SFTConfig(model: ModelConfig = (lambda: ModelConfig(path='Qwen/Qwen3-0.6B'))(), optimizer_config: OptimizerConfig = OptimizerConfig(), placement: SFTPlacementConfig = SFTPlacementConfig(), megatron_config: MegatronConfig = (lambda: MegatronConfig(tensor_model_parallel_size=2, pipeline_model_parallel_size=2))(), fsdp_config: FSDPConfig = FSDPConfig(), sequence_parallel_size: int = 1, model_config_kwargs: dict = dict(), use_torch_compile: bool = False, record_memory: bool = False, strategy: str = 'megatron', dataset_name: str = 'yahma/alpaca-cleaned', dataset_split: str = 'train[:100]', messages_key: str = 'messages', tools_key: str = 'tools', system_key: str = 'system', eval_dataset_name: Optional[str] = None, eval_dataset_split: str = 'validation', eval_interval: int = 0, eval_before_train: bool = False, max_length: Optional[int] = None, num_steps: Optional[int] = None, num_epochs: Optional[int] = 1, batch_size: int = 4, micro_train_batch_size_per_gpu: int = 2, logger: str = 'console', project_name: str = 'skyrl_sft', run_name: str = 'skyrl_sft_run', tags: Optional[List[str]] = None, ckpt_path: str = '', ckpt_interval: int = 0, enable_ray_gpu_monitor: bool = True, max_ckpts_to_keep: int = -1, resume_from: str = '', hf_save_interval: int = 0, export_path: str = '', seed: int = 42, num_workers: int = 8, cache_dir: str = os.path.join(os.environ.get('XDG_CACHE_HOME', os.path.expanduser('~/.cache')), 'skyrl', 'tokenized_datasets'), force_recache: bool = False, disable_cache: bool = False, train_on_what: TrainOnWhat = TrainOnWhat.LAST_ASSISTANT_MESSAGE, remove_microbatch_padding: bool = True, use_sequence_packing: bool = False, max_tokens_per_microbatch: Optional[int] = None, dummy_run_full_ctx: bool = False, dummy_run_max_steps: int = 5) -> NoneBases: BaseConfig

 Configuration for SFT training.